carvsdriver/vendor_nibbles-kernel/README.md

 Place the following in your manifest:

-project name=" TeamFahQ/vendor_lz-msm8660-common" path="vendor/lz-msm8660-common" remote="LZkernel" revision="master"
+(<) project name=" TeamFahQ/vendor_lz-msm8660-common" path="vendor/lz-msm8660-common" remote="LZkernel" revision="master" />

-Ensure you have the msm8660 Lightning Zap kernel!
+Remove the ( ) around the "<"...
+Was the only way I could make the code visible...lol Ensure you have the msm8660 Lightning Zap kernel!